 FUCK IT, I DON'T HAVE TIME FOR THIS SH—

 No spam ever.
-Just updates for your sci-fi upgrade.
+Just updates for your sci-fi story upgrade.